wombleton/gitlaw-nz/acts/I/International War Crimes Tribunals Act 1995.md

-### Article 30 The status, privileges and immunities of the International Tribunal
+### Article 30---The status, privileges and immunities of the International Tribunal

 *   1\.
 The Convention on the Privileges and Immunities of the United Nations of 13 February 1946 shall apply to the International Tribunal, the judges, the Prosecutor and his staff, and the Registrar and his staff.